-The contrast between the evaluation results for MAP and bpref is of interest.
-Whereas the MAP scores clearly indicate that the performance of probFuse is superior to that of CombMNZ, the bpref scores are inconclusive.
-In order to explain this, it is useful to examine the distribution of relevant, nonrelevant and unjudged documents in the result sets created by probFuseAll, probFuseJudged and CombMNZ.
-Figure 2 illustrates these distributions.
-This figure shows the percentage of judged relevant, judged nonrelevant and unjudged documents at various positions in the result sets.
-Each data point represents the this percentage for a group of 10 documents.
+Figures 2, 3 and 4 illustrate the distribution of judged relevant, judged nonrelevant and unjudged documents respectively in the fused result sets output by probFuseAll, probFuseJudged and CombMNZ.
+These figures show the percentage of documents that are judged relevant, judged nonrelevant and unjudged at various positions in the result sets.
+Each data point represents this percentage for a group of 10 documents.
 For example, data points for position 0 on the x-axis represent documents from position 0 to position 9.
-All result sets produced by probFuseAll. probFuseJudged and CombMNZ during our experiments were used for this analysis.
+All of the result sets produced by $probFuseAll,\ probFuseJudged$ and CombMNZ during our experiments were used for this analysis.